enricllagostera/microbit-to-kmg/README.md

 6. Flash the `bitio.hex` (on the `bitio` folder you downloaded) to the microbit by copying it the MICROBIT drive that shows in the explorer.
 7. Now you are ready to run the examples using the commands `python accelerometer-to-mouse.py` or `python button-to-keypress.py`.

 You can create your own scripts by copying and changing the example scripts.
-The scripts are commented.
-To run your scripts, you can use the `python your_script_filename.py`.
+The scripts are commented to explain their general structure and key sections.
+To run your scripts, you can use the `python your_script_filename.py` command on the terminal.

 ## Dependencies